rash67/jcommon/tools/README.md

 ## Overview

-The [com.facebook.tools] package contains the [CommandRunner] class.
+The [com.samrash.tools] package contains the [CommandRunner] class.
 Your commands implement the [CommandBuilder] interface, which has two methods

 * `public CliCommand defineCommand()` to tell the runner what the command-line usage is